 Read below to find out how temperature may impact sperm and male fertility, and tips to keep yourself cool

-Even office workers aren’t immune to the potentially damaging effects of temperature.
-Sitting for too long could cause your testicles to get too hot.
-Try to get up and walk around at least once an hour to improve blood flow and let yourself cool down.
+Office workers aren’t immune to the potentially damaging effects of temperature.
+Sitting in one position for too long can cause the testicles to overheat.
+Try to get up and walk around at least once an hour to improve blood flow and cool down.
 Be mindful of laptop use, too.
-Some laptops can get very warm, and if you’re sitting with a laptop directly on your lap (instead of on a lap desk), you could be raising the temperature of your testicles
+Some laptops can get very warm, and if you’re sitting with a laptop directly on your lap, you could be raising the temperature of your testicles.

 Consider Your Clothing Carefully

-Tight undergarments, and especially undergarments made of nylon or other less-breathable fabrics could contribute to overheating.
+Tight undergarments, like undergarments made of nylon or other less-breathable fabrics, may contribute to overheating.
 Get into the habit of wearing cotton boxers or other loose-fitting clothing so your body’s natural cooling and circulation can work as well as possible.

 Avoid Long Soaks in Hot Baths

-As relaxing as a long soak in a hot tub or hot bath can be, such prolonged exposure to high temperatures can be harmful.
-If you’re planning on trying for a baby in the near future, stay away from hot water and opt for a refreshing shower instead.
+A long soak in a hot tub or hot bath may be relaxing, but it isn’t the best thing for sperm production.
+Prolonged exposure to the high temperatures in a sauna can decrease sperm count or sperm quality.
+If you’re planning on trying to conceive in the near future, stay away from hot water and opt for a refreshing shower instead.